PurpleAvatar/multiscale_biological_modeling/_pages/coronavirus/accuracy.md

 |Galaxy4| 0.1434|
 |Galaxy5| 0.1202|

 We see that all models from GalaxyWEB are well within the RMSD score threshold and can be considered as being very accurate.
-The RBD has a fairly small sequence length of about 229 amino acids.
-With the RMSD scores being extremely low, the results support the negative correlation between sequence length and prediction accuracy.
+These models may have performed extremely well because the RBD has a fairly small sequence length, about 229 amino acids, when compared to the S protein chain of about 1281 amino acids.

 ## Main Takeaway